Nebulon/NebulonON-Collection/README.md

 - neb_volume_info - To query nPod volumes
 - neb_npod_group - To create, modify or delete a Nebulon nPod group
 - neb_npod_group_info - To query Nebulon ON nPod groups
+- neb_host_info - To query information on hosts

 ## Getting started